Itachi0007/ORM_Java/README.md

 # Understanding ORMs in Java

-This repository is a **POC** for the skills required in dealing with **Object-Relation Mapping** concepts which are widely used in frameworks like Springboot etc.
+This repository is a **POC** for in-depth understanding of **Object-Relation Mapping** concepts which are widely used in frameworks like Springboot etc.
 Each branch deals with different ORM template like -
 1. JDBC
 2. Spring JPA